sfajfer/Master-of-Gu/chapters/11-Combat.md

 If a creature or object is vulnerable to a damage type, multiply any damage of that type dealt to their hit points by 2.
 If they have resistance, halve the damage dealt to their hit points, rounding down.
 If they are invulnerable to a damage type, they do not take the damage at all.

 Resistance and invulnerability granted by a Gu can be ignored by Gu of higher ranks.
 When you take damage of that type from a Gu of higher rank than the one granting invulnerability, you instead are treated as if you had resistance.
 Similarly, if you only had resistance, you now do not reduce the damage dealt at all.

+### Immunity
+If a creature is immune to a condition, it cannot be applied to them regardless of the rank of the source.

 ### Instant Death
 If you take an amount of damage equal to double your maximum Hit Points from a single source, you instantly die, and do not get to roll to see if you enter *Final Stand*.